rewyekha/azuredevopslabs/labs/vstsextend/dotnetcore/readme.md

 folder: /labs/vstsextend/dotnetcore/
 updated: blank
 ---

 <div class="rw-ui-container"></div>

 ## Overview

-This lab shows how to deploy an ASP.NET Core application to Azure App Service with Visual Studio Team Services.
+This lab shows how to deploy an ASP.NET Core application to Azure App Service with Azure DevOps.

 [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
 With ASP.NET Core, you can: